Useful Notes / Aussies with Artillery

-- Canada and Australia are something like war buddies, having fought together in both World War One and World War II, The Cold War and in The Korean War.
+- Canada and Australia are something like war buddies, having fought together in both World War I and World War II, The Cold War and in The Korean War.

 - Canadians and Australians are like Heterosexual Life-Partners on a lot of things: particularly their appreciation of good beer.